GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToAuthorAHack.md

 Please copy this template into your hack's `../Student` folder, rename it to "ChallengeXX.md", where "XX" is the challenge number, and customize it for each challenge.

 **NOTE:** In each challenge's markdown file, you should create navigation links to/from the previous & next challenges.
-Please use relative links (eg. `"/ChallengeXX.md"`) instead of absolute links (eg. `"http://github.com/Microsoft/WhatTheHack/000-YourAwesomeHack/Student/ChallengeXX.md"`)
+Please use relative links (eg. `"/ChallengeXX.md"`) instead of absolute links.

 ## Student Resources